educatedCaveman/k3s_lab/apps/rflood/README.md

 There should then be a config file to be used as necessary.
 Presently, I think the simplest option is to add the entire file to k3s as a secret.

 ### Sysctl
 some `sysctl` values need setting. [this](https://phoenixnap.com/kb/sysctl) page is a good summary of the commands.
+However, the values wont stick after rebooting.
+A more proper way I think will be to use the `sysctl` ansible module.
+The playbook for k3s will have that.

 ### Config notes
 1. setting fewer of the options seems to work best.